2024 Scholarships - Boone County | CampusReel

 2024 Boone County Scholarships

 Boone County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 63% of Boone County residents in Kentucky over the age of 25 have graduated with a professional degree - 23% have completed high school.
+Despite high costs, 17% of Boone County residents in Missouri over the age of 25 have graduated with a professional degree - 19% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Boone County residents in Kentucky will continue to need help paying for college.
-3,294 men and 3,447 women are enrolled in grades 9-12 while 2,302 men 3,246 women are currently undergraduates in college.
+It’s clear that Boone County residents in Missouri will continue to need help paying for college.
+3,244 men and 3,643 women are enrolled in grades 9-12 while 11,492 men 12,088 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Boone County residents and can help pay for school in a variety of ways.
 Boone County scholarships, whether they are exclusively available to Boone County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Boone County residents.

 How much total award money and scholarships are available for Boone County residents?